Non-governmental organisations in India: Registered societies

 Societies Registration Act, 1860 is a Central Act for registering not-for-profit organisations.
 Almost all the states in India have adopted (with modifications, if any) the Central Act for creating state-level authorities for registering various types of not-for-profit entities.
 According to the Act, any seven persons who subscribe to the Memorandum of Association (MOA) can register a society.
 The memorandum should include the name of the society; its objectives; names, addresses and occupations of the members subscribing to it as well as the first governing body to be constituted on registration.

 Trust

 Public trust

 Public trusts can be created for public charitable purposes.
 There is no All India Level Act for setting up public charitable trusts.
 Some of the states in India have enacted the Public Charitable Trust Act, while most states in India do not have a trust Act.
 An NGO can be created only under a public trust Act.
 Madhya Pradesh and Rajasthan have independent state-level public trust Acts.
-States like West Bengal, Jharkhand and Bihar do not have any Act to register a public trust.
+States like West Bengal, Jharkhand and Bihar have no Act to register a public trust.

 A trust can be registered in one state, but the same has the scope to operate in any number of states.
-In the statesof Maharashtra and Gujarat, all organisations that are registered as Society are by default also registered as public trusts under Bombay Public Trust Act, 1950.
+In the states of Maharashtra and Gujarat, all organisations that are registered as Society are by default also registered as public trusts under Bombay Public Trust Act, 1950.